 Training in the Armed Forces

 If you are interested in the Armed Forces and meet their fitness and other entry criteria, you could train as an adult or mental health nurse in the Army, RAF or Royal Navy.
-You would learn to provide both general and specialist nursing care, and prepared to work in conflict situations.
+You would learn to provide both general and specialist nursing care, and be prepared to work in conflict situations.

 Opportunities to progress in nursing